 A few principles that actually matter in practice:

 Verifiable beats judgeable.
-Programmatic checks — code execution, string match — are faster, cheaper, and more consistent than LLM-as-judge.
+Programmatic checks such as string match or code execution, are faster, cheaper, and more consistent than LLM-as-judge.
 Use LLM-as-judge when there’s no other option, not as the default.

 Static rubrics get gamed.
 Models learn to write answers that score well on your rubric rather than solving the problem.
 DR Tulu’s RLER (Rubric-Level Evolving Reward) co-evolves the rubric with the policy during training.
 Harder to exploit a moving target.